VACHL League Programmer: Stephanie Su

 1) Teams will be divided into 2 Groups (A and B) based on regular season standings.

-2) Teams will play two round robin games against own pool plus one crossover game (1 vs 5, 3 vs 4, 2 vs 6).
+2) Teams will play 4 round robin games against their own pool.

-3) Teams are then ranked after round robin by points (2pt win, 0pt loss, 1pt tie/OTL).
+3) Teams are then ranked after round robin by points (2pt win, 0pt loss, 1pt OTL).
 The tie breakers in the round robin standings are:

 i) head to head (playoffs)